Roy Hendriksen

 Roy Pierre Vernond Hendriksen (born 21 January 1969) is a Dutch professional football manager, coach and former player.
 During his 16-year playing career he played Eredivisie football with SC Cambuur, before retiring in 2007 and entering management with Zeelandia Middelburg.
-He later served as assistant manager at RKC Waalwijk, N.E.C, Brentford, Sporting CP and Al Jazira.
+He later served as assistant manager at RKC Waalwijk, N.E.C, Brentford, Sporting CP, Al Jazira and Dewa United.

 Playing career

 A midfielder, Hendriksen spent the majority of his 16-year professional career in the Eerste Divisie in the Netherlands, most notably with Helmond Sport, BV Veendam and RBC Roosendaal.
 He helped SC Cambuur to promotion from the Eerste Divisie in the 1997–98 season and made 27 Eredivisie appearances the following year.
 He retired in 2007 after a second spell with Helmond Sport.

 Managerial career

 Zeelandia Middleburg

 Hendriksen began his managerial career in 2007 with Derde Klasse side Zeelandia Middelburg.
 He took the club to the playoff semi-finals in his debut season, before suffering relegation to the Vierde Klasse in the 2008–09 season.
 He departed the club in 2010.
 He returned on a part-time consultancy basis during the 2011–12 season.